-2.6.
 Data Analytics - Evidence based

+- 2.6.

-- Develop Risk Management data measures and sources - Quality Assure the risk register content
+- Develop Risk Management data measures and sources

-2.7.
+- Quality Assure the risk register content

 Influencing - Collaborative

-- Training plan for NCC managers on Risk Management - Establish a role for NCC in the Eastern Region and national ALARM group
+- 2.7. - Training plan for NCC managers on Risk Management - Establish a role for NCC in the Eastern Region and national ALARM group

-3. Risk Management reporting to Committees
+3. Current Risk Management reporting to Committees

 3.1.
 Risk management is reported separately to financial and performance management at Committees, although there continue to be close links between financial, performance, and risk reporting.
 The Audit Committee Chairman has proposed that departmental level risks are reported, in detail, to Committees at least once per year.
 The remaining departmental reporting throughout the year continues to be by exception, including full information for risks with a current risk score of 12 and above where the prospects of meeting the target score by the target date is reported as amber or red.
 A risk report is presented to each Committee on a quarterly basis, at the same time as the Finance and Performance Reports.
-For future meetings of the Policy and Resources Committee, a full corporate risk management report will be delivered every alternate quarter, with a highlight report presented in the alternate quarters.
+The Council will be considering changes to the system of governance in May 2019.